 - Think of ways to connect players with their friends

 - Feel free to use any of our art assets from the game (but NOT any official Logos)

-If you share your Project with others, then you need to include the following notice so it is easy for people to see, such as on the app/web page where your project can be downloaded:
+If you share your Product with others, then you need to include the following notice so it is easy for people to see, such as on the app/web page where your product can be downloaded:

 - You are responsible to ensure a fair and balanced system for matchmaking teams.

-- All features of your project must be freely available to every tournament participant.
+- All features of your product must be freely available to every tournament participant.